thomasaull/KickstartProfile/README.md

 Critical CSS gets generated for all visible pages automatically.
 If you want to add hidden pages, change `$additionalHiddenPages` in site/api/Critial.php

 You can decide to create the critical CSS from the live site by adjusting `urls.critical` in `package.json`

+Also, if you want to use critical CSS make sure to activate the flag `$useCriticalCss` in `src/index.php`

 ### Contentbuilder